Philip Reinagle

 Essay:

 The scarlet ibis is a wading bird native to tropical South America and the Caribbean.
 The bird would have been an exotic novelty to Europeans when they first saw it as its remarkable red plumage is quite unlike the black and white ibises known to Egypt.
-The artist likely imagined the scenery surrounding the bird, but he must have been reliably informed about the behaviour of the ibis as small snakes are a part of its diet.
+Reinagle likely imagined the scenery surrounding the bird, but he must have been reliably informed about the behaviour of the ibis as small snakes are a part of its diet.
+The scenery does bare some resemblance to European wetlands seen in a handful of other paintings by Reinagle, so it is perhaps possible he saw it adorning the grounds of a wealthy patron.

 Provenance: